Skip to content

 Insurance claim guide

-Iowa City's moderate contractor market density typically results in 2–4-week repair backlogs following major hail events in Johnson County.
-The city sees moderate storm chaser activity after regional hail storms, making contractor vetting essential for homeowners.
-Iowa Code § 103A.71 and 515.137A strictly prohibit contractors from waiving or absorbing deductibles, with violations constituting unlawful practices under Iowa's Consumer Fraud Act.
+Iowa City's moderate contractor market typically experiences 2–4-week backlogs following major hail events in Johnson County.
+The area sees moderate storm chaser activity after regional storms, making contractor selection critical for homeowners.
+Iowa Code §§ 103A.71 and 515.137A specifically prohibit contractors from waiving insurance deductibles, with violations constituting unlawful practices under the Iowa Consumer Fraud Act.

 Full 10-step claim guide for Iowa City